 Issue: The tree in front of my property is ugly and I want it removed.Answer: The relative attractiveness of a tree is a very subjective matter.
 Some people like exotic trees, while others prefer native trees.
-The only instance where Council will allow the removal of a street tree is if it is identified as being dead, dying or hazardous.Issue: A Council tree is overhanging my property and the debris is getting into my gutters.Answer: Trees are known to drop leaves and other debris due to climate change.
-A resident can request pruning to reduce the problem.
-This may result in selective branch removal or the tree may be pruned to the boundary of their property.
-We also recommend the installation of a quality gutter guard to the front of your property.
+The only instance where Council will allow the removal of a street tree is if it is identified as being dead, dying or hazardous.Issue: A Council tree is overhanging my property and the debris is getting into my gutters.Answer: All branches overhanging private property boundaries shall be pruned to a height of three (3) metres above private boundaries.
+Branches/foliage in contact with buildings shall where possible, be pruned to achieve a three (3) metre clearance unless pruning would affect a major structural limb and/or major canopy reduction.

 A resident can also deposit any leaf/fruit/bark from the street tree into bags and leave them on the nature strip provided they ring 9262 6333 and request Council's Infrastructure Department to organise collection.Issue: My neighbour's tree is overhanging my property.Answer: This is a civil matter and needs to be addressed by you and your neighbour.
 Except in the most unusual circumstances, it would not involve Council or the police.

 In general, you have the right to prune any portion of your neighbour's tree that overhangs your property i.e. joint fence/property line.